-Look out for the Maize Maze during July to October, which is a lot of fun too, plus they are building a new pig barn which will be accessible for visitors.
+Look out for the Maize Maze from July to October, which is a lot of fun too, plus they are building a new pig barn that will be accessible for visitors.

 Price: Family Ticket from £15.00 to £20.00, Adult from £2.50 to £4.50, Child (3-12 years) from £5.50 to £6.50, Toddlers (1 & 2 Years) £4.50, Baby under 1 Free.
 They also do a 1 adult and 1 child ticket from £8 to £11.
 Book here

 Entry to the Maize Maze is included in your admission ticket when it is open.

 - Indoor cafe and Outdoor Kiosk (the Snack Baa), both of which serve plant-based food.